MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/communicate-with-users-from-other-organizations.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn how to communicate with users from other organizations in Microsoft Teams using external access (federation) and guest access.
+description: Learn how to call, chat, find and add users from outside the organization in Microsoft Teams using external access (federation) and guest access.
 appliesto:
 - Microsoft Teams
 localization_priority: Priority
 ---
-Communicate with users from other organizations in Microsoft Teams
+Call and chat with external users in Microsoft Teams
 ======================================================

 When you need to communicate and collaborate with people outside your organization, Microsoft Teams gives you two different ways to make that happen.
 The first – **external access** (federation) – lets  you find, call, and chat with users in other domains (for example, contoso.com).
 The second – **guest access** – lets you add individuals to your teams, as guests, using their email address.
 You can collaborate with guests as you would with any other users in your organization.